sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - Create cloud and desktop sandboxes (labs) for experimentation
 - Make it easy to request access
 - Create a safe environment for experimentation
-- Organize lunch between the DM and a team/project that recently "failed"
+- Organize lunch between senior management and a team/project that recently "failed"

 ---